melt-umn/melt-website/index.md

 ### ableC: an extensible specification of C

 [ableC](ableC/index.html) is our primary vehicle for investigating extensible languages.
-This specification implements (or soon will) the C11 standard of the C programming language.
+This specification implements the C11 standard of the C programming language.

 ### Silver: an extensible attribute grammar system